Azure/azure-functions-eventgrid-extension/README.md

-# Event Grid Extension for Azure Functions
+# Event Grid Extension for Azure Functions [Archived]

+This GitHub project has been archived.
+Ongoing development on this project can be found in https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/eventgrid/Microsoft.Azure.WebJobs.Extensions.EventGrid.

 This extension provides functionality for receiving Event Grid webhook calls in Azure Functions, allowing you to easily write functions that respond to any event published to Event Grid.

 |Branch|Status|